alluximx/alluxi-guides/React Native FCM Setup/readme.md

 npx uri-scheme add myapp --android
 ```

-Now open your `AndroidManifest.xml` file and edit the following:
+Now open your `AndroidManifest.xml` file and do the following:

 1. Make sure `launchMode` of your `MainActivity` is set to `singleTask`.
 2. Make sure there is an `intent-filter` inside the `MainActivity` with a `VIEW` type action, if not, add it: